woodii1234/FNF-JS-Engine/README.md

   <b>JS Engine is a heavily modified Psych Engine fork I made, with lower-end PCs and more customization in mind while also aiming to be a replacement for OS Engine.</b>
 </h3>

-**WARNING: SET HXCODEC TO 2.5.1 TO FIX CRASHES WITH EXTRA KEYS WITH LUA SCRIPTS**

 README.md revamped by [Nael2xd](https://youtube.com/@nael2xd?si=axwJrY_8jdlXUwSm)

 ## Welcome